-SCHEDULE OF FINDINGS AND RESPONSES For the year ended April 30, 2011
+SCHEDULE OF FINDINGS AND RESPONSES For the year ended April 30, 2012

-11-1 - Preparation of Financial Statements
+12-1 - Preparation of Financial Statements

-Finding: There were material adjustments identified during the audit.
+Finding: There was a material adjustment identified during the audit.

 Criteria: The Coliseum is required to maintain a system of controls over the preparation of financial statements in accordance with generally accepted accounting principles (GAAP) which includes having adequately trained personnel with the knowledge and expertise to prepare and/or thoroughly review GAAP-based financial statements to ensure that they are free of material misstatements and include all disclosures as required by the Governmental Accounting Standards Board.